United States Secretary of Homeland Security: List of secretaries of homeland security

+h.
+Benjamine Huffman served as acting secretary in his capacity as Director of the Federal Law Enforcement Training Centers.

 Order of succession

 While appointment of acting officials is generally governed by the Federal Vacancies Reform Act of 1998 (FVRA), the Homeland Security Act of 2002 creates exceptions to FVRA, mandating that the under secretary of homeland security for management is third in the line of succession for Secretary of Homeland Security, and establishes an alternate process by which the secretary can directly establish a line of succession outside the provisions of the FVRA.

 As of November 8, 2019, the order of succession is as follows.
 However, the legality of this update was challenged.